alitariq4589/github-actions-riscv/README.md

 # Managing RISC-V compute machines as GitHub CI/CD runners

+_Despite its name, this repository contains infrastructure configuration for managing a fleet of RISC-V compute machines as GitHub Actions runners.
+For the actual binary used to run self-hosted GitHub Actions on RISC-V machines, please refer to the [github-runner-riscv](https://github.com/alitariq4589/github-runner-riscv) repository and its releases.
+Note that the GitHub Actions runner package allows only one runner instance per source code copy.
+To run multiple GitHub Actions runners on the same machine (for multiple repositories), please see the [github-actions-riscv-image](https://github.com/alitariq4589/github-actions-riscv-image?tab=readme-ov-file) repository and its releases, which provides Docker/Podman images for this purpose._

 ## What does this setup do

 This infrastructure is for managing RISC-V boards as the GitHub runners.
 This setup works almost out of the box to: